Asset management is an intriguing field. We can think of it as a mixture of:

 Concept Model of asset management.
 Nature and Purpose

 The Concept Model of asset management represents mainstream thinking in the industry.

-It shows you how to handle the complexity of asset management by dividing it into related parts.
+It shows you how to handle the complexity of the discipline by separating it into related parts.
 The model serves as a framework through which the main parts of AM can be:

 The stakeholders’ influence places the Concept Model in the ‘stakeholder circle’.
 It’s the regulator of all decisions and actions taken by the organization.
 Let’s understand how and why it has this effect.

-The Circle is the first component of the Conceptual Model.
+The Stakeholder Circle is the first component of the Concept Model.
 Here the stakeholders are presented as encompassing and influencing all asset management activities.
-They may be influenced or affected by an organizational decision or activity.
+Their actions may be navigated or affected by organizational decisions or activity.

 Do you know what that means?

 ANSWER: Stakeholders take part in all models of the Asset Management Council.
 Moreover, they occupy the upper levels.

 And who do we call a stakeholder?
 This can be:

 - state governments